This is the first post in our two part series about our anniversary vacation. (View the second day here)

 Between shooting and editing photographs and publishing our blog, we’d been working pretty hard for a couple months.
 When our second anniversary rolled around last week we were more than ready for a vacation.
 On our drive down to Florida in April we passed by Savannah on the highway and Jake told me what a beautiful city it was.
 I told him I’d never been there, and we decided that we should make a road trip out of it.
 So last Monday we got up early and drove north to Georgia to celebrate two years together.

-For weeks leading up to our trip, I’d been sneaking in research sessions on Pinterest, planning the trip between mountains of work — I actually had a melt down the night before our trip, I was crying in the office saying “too much work … I’m tired” and Jake held my hand and listened to my whining then kissed my hand told me “well, you know what … We are going on a three day vacation starting tomorrow morning!” — I read somewhere that, for one to succeed in business one has to do 10 years of hard work without being heard.
+Anyhow, for weeks leading up to our trip, I’d been sneaking in research sessions on Pinterest, planning the trip between mountains of work — I actually had a melt down the night before our trip, haha, I was crying in the office saying “too much work … I’m tired” and Jake held my hand and listened to my whining then kissed my hand told me “well, you know what … We are going on a three day vacation starting tomorrow morning!” — I read somewhere that, for one to succeed in business one has to do 10 years of hard work without being heard.
 There, the night before our two year wedding anaversiery I thought, if it takes ten years for our photo studio to become known, that’s ten years of hard work.
 If it really takes that long, then I’m glad I’m doing it with Jake.

 Because our stay was very short and there was so much to see, I wanted to make sure we didn’t just do all the tourist stuff but saw places and events that would create memories in our hearts.
 I also went on Groupon to look for local deals in Savannah.
 There happened to be a Groupon for this Amazing-Race-themed cellphone game called Crazy Dash, we thought it would be fun to play and explore the city before our check-in time.
 It’s sort of like a scavenger hunt for locations in a city.
 It’s only supposed to take an hour or so to finish, but we tended to meander a bit, taking photos and walking in and out of shops, this way got our most touristy stuff done in a novel, gamified way.